Royal Academy of Fine Arts Antwerp

 Ugné Neveckaité & Mitya Proost

-The art integration is the result of a co-creation process.
-As part of this trajectory, Studio Stadswaag was established a new space for student initiatives within the Academy that, through a large gateway, connects to the Stadswaag square, creating an additional opening in the Academy walls.
+This art integration is the outcome of Studio Stadswaag, a co-creation process between the Academy and Stadsform, shaped through a program of activities in and around the square.
+As part of this trajectory, the physical Studio Stadswaag was also established — a new space for student initiatives within the Academy.
+A large gateway connects the space directly to the Stadswaag Square, creating an additional opening in the Academy’s walls.

 Full schedule at royalacademyantwerp.be and stadsform.be